Installation

 You will be logged in automatically with the user skarabox.username.

-5. Note down the IP address and disk layout of the server.
-For that, follow the steps that appeared when booting on the USB stick.
+If DHCP was used, first find the IP given to the beacon by following the steps that appeared when booting on the USB stick.
 To reprint the steps, run the command skarabox-help.
+For example, if the IP is 192.168.1.30:

 B. (option 3) Install on a Cloud Server